Skydio raises $100 million, announces enterprise-focused drone lineup

 Redwood City-based drone startup Skydio today revealed it raised $100 million, bringing its total raised to $170 million.
-Coinciding with the fundraising, it unveiled a new family of drones — X2 — and software solutions designed to simplify inspections and enterprise-oriented workflows.
+Coinciding with the fundraising, Skydio unveiled a new family of drones — X2 — and software solutions designed to simplify inspections and enterprise-oriented workflows.

 Skydio is the brainchild of Adam Bry, Abe Bachrach, and Matt Donahoe, the last of whom worked as a research assistant at MIT’s Media Lab.
 Bry and Bachrach — fellow MIT students in the college’s robotics program — spent years researching ways to build aircraft that could fly themselves without GPS, culminating in a fixed-wing autonomous drone.
 They later contributed to the Google X labs project that became Wing, which designs delivery drones deployed in parts of Australia, Finland, and Virginia.
 Years afterward, they set out to engineer a system that could power self-navigating drones using commodity hardware.

 X2 follows the October 2019 launch of the Skydio 2 (production of which recently resumed), and it pairs the company’s autonomous navigation tech with a ruggedized airframe, folding arms, a thermal camera, and up to 35 minutes of flight time.
-X2 is equipped with six 4K navigation cameras for obstacle avoidance and a dual-sensor payload that includes 12MP color and thermal cameras, and it’ll come with a new “enterprise-grade” Enterprise Controller with a built-in, glove-compatible touchscreen and a wireless system to extend the range up to 6.2 kilometers (3.8 miles).
+X2 is equipped with six 4K navigation cameras for obstacle avoidance and a sensor payload that includes 12MP color and FLIR thermal cameras, and it will come with a new “enterprise-grade” Enterprise Controller with a built-in, glove-compatible touchscreen and a wireless system to extend the range up to 6.2 kilometers (3.8 miles).

 Starting in Q4 2020, X2 will be available in two configurations: